Kovidapunj/Exploratory-data-analysis-using-python/9.Study of Panda Library/README.md

 # Experiment 9

-Study of Python Libraries
+Study of Panda Libraries

 ## Aim:

-To study Python libraries and understand their role in simplifying programming tasks and enhancing functionality.
+To study the Pandas library in Python and understand its use for data manipulation and analysis.

 ## Objectives:

-To understand the concept of libraries in Python.
+To understand the purpose of the Pandas library.

-To study the types of Python libraries.
+To study the basic data structures in Pandas.

-To learn how to import and use libraries in Python programs.
+To learn how to create and manipulate data using Pandas.

+To perform basic data analysis operations.

-To understand the importance of libraries in real-world applications.
+To understand the importance of Pandas in data science applications.

-## Algorithm:
+# Algorithm
 Start.
-Identify the required functionality for the program.
-Import the necessary Python library using the import statement.
+ Import the Pandas library using import pandas as pd.
-Access functions or modules from the library.
-Execute the program using the imported library features.
+ Create a Series or DataFrame.
+ Perform operations such as indexing, selection, and filtering.
+ Apply functions for data analysis (sorting, grouping, summarizing).
  Display the output.
  Stop.

 ## Theory:

-A Python library is a collection of pre-written modules and functions that help programmers perform specific tasks without writing code from scratch.
-Libraries improve productivity, reduce development time, and enhance program efficiency.

-Python provides two main types of libraries:
+Pandas is an open-source Python library used for data analysis and manipulation.
+It provides powerful and flexible data structures designed to handle structured data efficiently.

+The two primary data structures in Pandas are:

-### 1. Standard Library
+### 1. Series

-The Python Standard Library comes pre-installed with Python.
-It contains modules for file handling, mathematical operations, date and time processing, operating system interaction, and more.

-Examples include:

-Mathematical operations

-Random number generation
+A one-dimensional labeled array capable of holding data of any type.

+### 2. DataFrame

+A two-dimensional labeled data structure with rows and columns, similar to a table in a database or spreadsheet.

+Key Features of Pandas:

+Data Handling:
+Efficient handling of missing data.

+Data Manipulation:
+Supports filtering, sorting, grouping, merging, and reshaping of data.

-File and directory management
+File Handling:

-#### 2. External Libraries
+Can read and write data from various file formats such as CSV, Excel, and JSON.

+Statistical Functions:
+Provides built-in methods for calculating mean, median, standard deviation, and other statistical measures.

-These libraries are developed by third parties and must be installed separately.
-They are widely used in data science, web development, machine learning, and automation.
+Pandas is widely used in data science, machine learning, finance, and research fields due to its powerful data analysis capabilities.

-Examples include:

-Numerical computing libraries

-Data analysis libraries

-Visualization libraries

-Libraries are imported using the import keyword.
-Once imported, their functions can be used in the program.

-Libraries make Python powerful and suitable for various domains such as scientific computing, web development, artificial intelligence, and automation.

 ## Conclusion:

-Thus, the concept of Python libraries was studied.
-It was observed that libraries provide pre-defined functions and modules that simplify programming tasks.
-The use of libraries enhances efficiency, reduces coding effort, and enables the development of advanced applications in Python.
+Thus, the Pandas library was studied and implemented successfully.
+It was observed that Pandas provides efficient tools for data manipulation and analysis.
+The DataFrame and Series structures make handling structured data simple and effective, making Pandas an essential library for data-related applications.